 This is a rough way to estimate time.
 But it’s a reasonable one considering all the revisions that go on throughout the designing process.

 For each additional 10 pages, add another week to the timeline.

 So this time measurement can be challenging to explain.
 Not all website pages are created equal when it comes to a website redesign project.
 For example, your current site might have 400 blog posts.
 Technically, they count as 400 pages.
-However, web designers in Auckland will not consider them as pages since those could just be imported automatically.
+However, web designers will not consider them as pages since those could just be imported automatically.